 “Beautiful emails easy”

-Topol is also an email builder platform that we chose to include in this list because of how easy it is to use.
+Topol is also an email builder tool that we chose to include in this list because of how easy it is to use.

 In the free version, you can choose one of the seven email templates.
 You can also design a brand new template from scratch.